2014 Los Angeles Angels season

 The 2014 Los Angeles Angels of Anaheim season was the franchise's 54th season and 49th in Anaheim (all of them at Angel Stadium).

 The Angels achieved a historically significant milestone during the course of the season by improving their all-time winning percentage to above the .500 mark.
 The Angels won their 89th game of the season on September 9 to ensure that they would become the first post-1960 expansion team to finish a season with an all-time winning record since the Houston Astros at the conclusion of the 2006 MLB season.

-The Angels finished the season with the best record in all of Major League Baseball, but they were swept by the Kansas City Royals in the American League Division Series.
+The Angels finished the season with the best record in all of Major League Baseball, but they were swept by the Kansas City Royals in the ALDS.

+As of 2025, this is the last time the Angels have made the postseason.